crs4/health-gateway/README.md

 2. Move into `certs` dir and generate all necessary certificates
 3. Move to `docker/environments/development` directory and launch `make build` and `make init_db_run` to run a developement environment

+## File host

+To make the development environment work you need to add the following entries to your file host:

+127.0.0.1 consentmanager
+127.0.0.1 destinationmockup
+127.0.0.1 spid-testenv-identityserver
+127.0.0.1 spid-testenv-backoffice
+127.0.0.1 hgwbackend
+127.0.0.1 hgwfrontend
+127.0.0.1 kafka